dcunited001/dcunited001.github.io/_drafts/great-people.md

 ---
 title: "Facets of Greatness"
+categories: "blog"
+tags: "business psychology philosophy"
 author:
   name: "David Conner"
-  tags: "business psychology life philosophy"
 ---

 What makes a person like Elon Musk or Steve Jobs such a great person?